-Code Title Description Credits General Education WIC Prerequisite(s) Frequency DDD L98 Independent Study Each faculty member may supervise an independent study course in an academic discipline of his/her expertise.
-The first three letters (DDD) will refer to the discipline offering the course (e.g., JMC, PHI, THR); the first digit (L) in the course number refers to the level of student for whom the course is appropriate (e.g., 300-level or 400-level).
-Independent study courses may not normally substitute for regularly scheduled courses in the discipline (i.e., courses found in the catalog) and may not normally be used to satisfy General Education or WIC requirements.
-Credits are defined for every particular offering.
+Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed DDD L[1-2]NN Special Topics Each academic discipline may offer "special topics" courses that are either experimental or devoted to current topics in the discipline and that are not ap- proved for General Education credit.
+The department may also approve these courses for credit within the major/minor.
+The first three letters (DDD) will refer to the discipline offering the course (e.g., ECO, INF, PSY); the first digit (L) in the course number refers to the level of student for whom the course is appropriate (e.g., 3000-level or 4000-level); the final three digits identify the specific topic.
+Credits are defined for each particular offering.
+See the Regis- trar's website for details and prerequisites.
 1-3 Cr.
 2-6 ECTS Cr.
-Offered every semester as contracted DDD L99 OSUN Topics Each academic discipline may offer courses within the Open Society University Network to its students for credit.
-The department may approve these courses for credit within the major or minor.
-The first three letters (DDD) will refer to the discipline offering the course (e.g., BUS, ECO, PHY).
-The first digit (L) in the course number refers to the level of student for whom the course is appropriate (e.g., 300-level or 400-level).
-OSUN courses may not normally substitute for regularly scheduled courses (i.e., courses found in the catalog).
+Offered irregularly DDD L3NN General Education Special Topics Each academic discipline may offer "special topics" courses that are either experimental or devoted to current topics in the discipline and that have been approved for General Education credit.
+The department may also approve these courses for credit within the major/minor.
+The first three letters (DDD) will refer to the discipline offering the course (e.g., BUS, ENG, PHY); the first digit (L) in the course number refers to the level of student for whom the course is appropriate (e.g., 3000-level or 4000-level); the final three digits identify the specific topic.
 Credits are defined for each particular offering.
-Courses may be designated WIC or carry General Education credit if appropriate.
+Courses may be designated WIC, if appropriate.
 See the Registrar's website for details and prerequisites.
 1-4 Cr.
 2-8 ECTS Cr.
-WIC Offered irregularly OSN L99 OSUN Elective Topics AUBG may offer its students courses within the Open Society University Net- work, which do not fall within one of our academic disciplines.
-The Dean's Coun- cil approves these courses for general elective credit.
-These courses cannot be credited towards a major or minor.
+WIC Offered irregularly OSN L099 OSUN Elective Topics AUBG may offer its students courses within the Open Society University Network, which do not fall within one of our academic disciplines.
+The Dean's Council approves these courses for general elective credit.
+These courses can- not be credited towards a major or minor.
 These courses cannot carry General Education credit.
-The first digit (L) in the course number refers to the level of student for whom the course is appropriate (e.g., 300-level or 400-level).
+The first digit (L) in the course number refers to the level of student for whom the course is appropriate (e.g., 3000-level or 4000-level).
 OSUN courses may not normally substitute for regularly scheduled courses (i.e., courses found in the catalog).
-Credits are defined for each particular offering.
-Courses may be desig- nated WIC if appropriate.
+Credits are defined for each particular offer- ing.
+Courses may be designated WIC if appropriate.
 See the Registrar's website for details and prerequisites.
 1-4 Cr.
 2-8 ECTS Cr.
-WIC Offered irregularly ANTHROPOL .OGY ANT 101 Introduction to Anthropology This course serves as a general introduction to anthropology and its four sub- fields: archaeology, cultural anthropology, linguistics, and physical anthropology.
+WIC Offered irregularly ANTHROP OLOGY 1 1 1 1 1 ANT 1001 Introduction to Anthropology This course serves as a general introduction to anthropology and its four subfields: archaeology, cultural anthropology, linguistics, and physical anthro- pology.
 It covers the integration of subfields in approaches to the definition of humanity and the meaning of being human.
 The nature of the anthropological approach is provided.
 3 Cr.
 6 ECTS Cr.
 Social and Cultural Analysis Offered irregularly